raselinfo/advance-node/README.md

 <img src="https://i.stack.imgur.com/BTm1H.png"/>
 <img src="https://i.ytimg.com/vi/sFdj0I_ul7k/maxresdefault.jpg"/>

+## What is single thread and is nodejs single thread?
+What is meant by single threaded?
+"Single-threaded" means that we open a single connection and measure the speeds from that.
+"Multi-threaded" means that we're using multiple connections - usually anywhere from 3 to 8 - at the same time, and measure the total speed across them all.

+Node JS Platform doesn't follow the Multi-Threaded Request/Response Stateless Model.
+It follows the Single-Threaded with Event Loop Model.
+Node JS Processing model mainly inspired by JavaScript Event-based model with JavaScript callback mechanism

+Clients Send request to Web Server.
+Node JS Web Server internally maintains a Limited Thread pool to provide services to the Client Requests.
+Node JS Web Server receives those requests and places them into a Queue.
+It is known as “Event Queue”.
 ## What is v8 engine?

 V8 is Google's open source high-performance JavaScript and WebAssembly engine, written in C++.
 It is used in Chrome and in Node. js, among others.
 It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.